FixeQyt/FixeQyt/README.md

 - 👋 Hi, I’m @FixeQyt
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Java
-- 📫 How to reach me on discord @fixeq_yt
+- 📫 You can reach me on discord @fixeq_yt